a superb day to whistle while you work.

 We are each unique.

 No one looks, acts, thinks, talks or works quite the same way we do.
 No one can be us, and we cannot be anyone but us.
 Nor should we want to be.
 But we are all the same in the eyes of God, and our duty is to realize that, thank Him for it, and use the knowledge to motivate and inspire us on a daily basis.
-No matter how mundane our jobs, or how incidental and inconsequential the task before us is, we should approach it with a joyful spirit, humility, and the commitment to do the absolute best that we can.
+No matter how mundane our jobs, or how incidental and inconsequential the task before us may seem, we should approach it with a joyful spirit, humility, and the commitment to do the absolute best that we can.

 Our attitude determines the importance of our job, not another person’s opinion.